lexnederbragt/teaching-portfolio/pub/mappe.md

 **Multiple Choice Questions and peer Instruction**

-I have written a set of around hundred Multiple Choice Questions for BIOS1100.
+I have developed a set of around hundred Multiple Choice Questions for BIOS1100.
 Some of these are based on common misconceptions I found in the scientific literature.
 Often, when I observe students displaying a misconception, or are told about one by the Teaching Assistants, I use